bear2b/bear_sdk_demo_ios/README.md

 ### Bootstrap dependencies:

-You can download dependencies using any of your favorite dependency manager like: [Carthage](https://github.com/Carthage/Carthage) or [CocoaPods](https://github.com/CocoaPods/CocoaPods) or [Swift Package Manager](https://github.com/apple/swift-package-manager).
+You can download dependencies using any of your favorite dependency manager like: [Carthage](https://github.com/Carthage/Carthage) or [CocoaPods](https://github.com/CocoaPods/CocoaPods).
 Example of `Cartfile` included in sample app.

 #### [Carthage](https://github.com/Carthage/Carthage):